Uniform boundedness on extremal subsets in Alexandrov spaces: Abstract

 \section{Abstract}

-In this paper, we study extremal subsets in $n$-dimensional Alexandrov spaces with curvature $\ge\kappa$ and diameter $\le D$.
-We show that the number of extremal subsets in an Alexandrov space, the Betti number of an extremal subset, and the volume of an extremal subset are uniformly bounded above by some constant depending only on $n$, $\kappa$ and $D$.
-The proof is an application of essential coverings introduced by T. Yamaguchi.
+In this paper, we study extremal subsets in Alexandrov spaces with dimension $n$, curvature $\ge\kappa$, and diameter $\le D$.
+We show that the following three quantities are uniformly bounded above in terms of $n$, $\kappa$, and $D$: (1) the number of extremal subsets in an Alexandrov space; (2) the Betti numbers of an extremal subset; (3) the volume of an extremal subset.
+The proof is an application of essential coverings introduced by Yamaguchi.